Salary sacrifice to super

 How do I arrange to salary sacrifice?

 Employers do not have to offer salary sacrifice facilities to you, but many do.
-It is best to ask your employer if you can salary sacrifice and what their process is, and if it has any impact on your SG contributions.
+It is best to ask your employer if you can salary sacrifice and what their process is.

 Airservices Australia and CASA employees can salary sacrifice, making changes no more than once every two months.
 Other employers may accept changes more or less often.